skollrc/coreboot_ongy_h61m-s1_port/README.md

 * The folder ROM_AND_BLOBS contain original ROM and coreboot barely functionnal ROM (see Currunt status for more infos)
 * Coreboot.config file contiane .config file used to compile the rom
 * noname folder contain the folder to put in src/mainboard dir
+* By default, all the original bios is readable and writable everythings can be done with <code> flashrom -p internal </code> command

 # Currunt status